-Chip and Jo just completed the renovation of a century-old castle in the heart of Waco, and from July 21-October 26, we’re opening up its doors just for you!
-Tickets are now on sale for one-hour guided tours through the castle before its full story unfolds on a new season of Fixer Upper: Welcome Home on Magnolia Network this fall.
+In 2022, Chip and Jo completed the renovation of a century-old castle in the heart of Waco, Texas, and we’re opening up its doors again—just for you!
+Book a castle tour here and watch the full restoration story unfold on Fixer Upper: The Castle.

 Below, we’re sharing a note that Jo published in our winter 2019 issue of Magnolia Journal along with photos of the castle before it was renovated.
 This was written soon after she and Chip bought the castle, but long before they knew what it would become.
 For them, this isn’t merely another Fixer Upper—it’s a story of how resolving to see beauty in all things leads to the greatest reward.
 Jo loved the idea so much that she took the magazine cover photo inside the castle and layered the unfinished spaces with greenery as a sign of things to come.

 From Jo's note in the Winter 2019 issue of Magnolia Journal:

 Chip and I have a long history of taking on unusual projects.
 Every once in awhile, one of us spots some deserted place that quickly catches our attention: an old church, a boarded-up houseboat, or an empty home that’s fallen on hard times.
 Any beauty these places once held is usually hidden beneath decades of neglect and jungles of weeds.
 Yet, despite their various states of disrepair, to us these places tend to radiate a certain unexpected charm.